RBigData/rsvd/README.md

 ## Installation

-You will need an installation of armadillo and CMake.
-Once you have these, simply run
+Assuming you have CMake, simply run

 ```
 make